Master of Laws (LLM) Program

 Interview

-Once all application materials are received, the Admissions Committee may request an interview, usually over Zoom, before making their decision.
+Once all application materials are received, the Admissions Committee may request a Zoom interview before making their decision.

 Visa Information